Samya Hasan – Executive Director

-Samya is the Interim Executive Director at CASSA.
-She was a Project Manager at CASSA and led the CapaCITY Creators and South Asian Gift of Life projects in 2015 – 2016.
 Samya attained her Masters of Public Policy degree from the University of Toronto’s School of Public Policy and Governance in June 2013.
-Prior to her Masters, Samya attained an Honours Bachelor of Arts with high distinction in Sociology and Political Science from the University of Toronto.
-Samya has a particular interest in social policy and is passionate about poverty reduction in Canada.
-She has written Masters level policy papers on transportation, immigration & race relations, child care, housing, international development, economic development & innovation, health care, and City branding.
+Prior to her Masters, Samya attained an Honours Bachelor of Arts in Sociology and Political Science from the University of Toronto.
+She has a particular interest in social policy and is passionate about advocating for poverty reduction in Canada.
+She has written policy papers on transportation, immigration & race relations, child care, housing, international development, economic development & innovation, health care, and City branding.

-Prior to her employment at CASSA, Samya worked at the Affordable Housing Office in the City of Toronto as a Research Associate and Policy Consultant.
-During her time at the Affordable Housing Office, Samya worked on various housing-related files including Toronto Community Housing Special Working Group, Toronto Renovates, and Affordable Homeownership.
-As a Toronto Urban Fellow, Samya worked at the Municipal Licensing and Standards division at the City of Toronto, conducting a by-law review of the limousine industry in Toronto.
+Prior to her employment at CASSA, Samya worked at the Affordable Housing Office at the City of Toronto as a Research Associate and Policy Consultant.
+During her time at the Affordable Housing Office, she worked on various housing-related portfolios supporting low-income and marginalized communities including Toronto Community Housing, and Affordable Homeownership.
+As a Toronto Urban Fellow for the City of Toronto, Samya worked at the Municipal Licensing and Standards division, conducting by-law reviews of business industries in Toronto.

 Samya also has experience in the not-for-profit sector through her volunteer work with the Orphan Sponsorship Program and Beauty for Breast Cancer.
-Samya was the past President and Donor Liaison of the Orphan Sponsorship Program through which more than 135 orphans in over 22 developing countries are given financial support on an annual basis.
+She was the past President and Donor Liaison of the Orphan Sponsorship Program through which more than 150 orphans in over 22 developing countries are given financial support on an annual basis.
 Samya is also the President and Founder of Beauty for Breast Cancer, a not-for-profit organization that provides financial support to breast cancer patients in Pakistan.
+Samya is currently in the process of attaining her second Masters degree in Islamic Studies.
+She has two children under the age of 5; Ammara and Zakariya, who she hopes to raise as the leading progressive thinkers and doers of their generation!

 Augustine Jegasothy – General Manager